auth0/docs/articles/logs/streams/http-event.md

 1. Login to the [Auth0 Dashboard](${manage_url}).
 2. Navigate to **Logs > Streams**.
 3. Click **+ Create Stream**.
-4. Select **HTTP** and enter a unique name for your new HTTP Event Stream.
+4. Select **Custom Webhook** and enter a unique name for your new HTTP Event Stream.
 5. On the next screen, provide the following settings for your HTTP Event Stream:

 | Setting | Description |